SPORE PROJECT'S: Temporal Cities Art Fort Festival (Benton Park) Requirements

 - Briefly explain why you’re interested in being a part of Temporal Cities (Benton Park).
 Are you connected to the neighborhood, area, or St Louis?
 How?
 If not, include why you’re interested and how you heard about the event.

-- A stipend, up to $100, will awarded to a number of applicants.
-They will be given after the event.
+- Stipends, up to $100, will awarded to a number of applicants.
+Notification will come in early June.
+Stipends will be allocated after event’s conclusion.
+Participation and following through is mandatory to receive your award.
 Do note, we have a limited number of spots available.
-Its possible not all Blanket Forts will be accepted nor will receive a stipend.
+It's possible not all Art Forts will be accepted nor will all receive a stipend.

 PROJECT PROPOSAL IMAGES